NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

 Creating a Just NJ Adult-use Cannabis Industry

-Mouzon lamented no new medical cannabis licenses have been issued since 2018.
+Mouzon lamented that no new medical cannabis licenses have been issued since 2018.

 “There’s certainly room in our program for more competition,” O’Beirne said.
 He said there needs to be more supply, accessibility, and variety in cannabis items.